qrtl/sst-custom/account_security_adj/README.rst

 |badge1| |badge2| |badge3|

 This module restricts the validation of customer invoices and vendor bills to the group_account_manager group.
+This module restricts the cancellation of customer invoices and vendor bills with open status to the group_account_manager group.

 **Table of contents**